Group Size

 Will I need travel insurance?

 It’s mandatory and highly recommended to get travel insurance before embarking on any adventurous trips in Nepal.
 We advise all our clients to get travel insurance that covers up emergency helicopter evacuation that may be needed in case of the occurrence of AMS (Acute Mountain Sickness) or any other reasons in high altitudes where there are no other means of transportation available.
-It is advisable to review carefully the insurance and its coverages before making the final decision.
-Carry proof of your insurance with you on the holiday and leave a copy next to your kin.
-You must ensure that your insurance provides an adequate level of protection and covers you for the activities involved.

 What are the safety measures?

 Safety is always a priority while travelling with Highland Expeditions.
 Our itinerary for Kyajo ri climb has been devised carefully ensuring safety and success.
 Our Kyajo Ri itinerary combines trek to Gokyo lakes as a part of the acclimatization process to maximise our summit chances.
+We also carry supplementary oxygen system for the emergency purpose and medical kit be it a group of 1 or 12.
+Each group will be led by qualified guides and we provide high staff to client ratio on our peak climbing trips.

-Typical day on mountain
+Typical day on Kyajo Ri Peak Climbing

 Daily wake up calls will be between 6.00 am to 7.00 am while on the trek.
 The wake-up time and breakfast time will be decided a night before during the briefing time.
 The time table for each day will entirely depend on your walking duration for that particular day.

-After a hearty breakfast, we set off on the day's walk.
+After a hearty breakfast, we set off on the day’s walk.
 Before breakfast, you are required to pack your duffel bag as it will be loaded by the porter while you are having your breakfast.

 After 3-4 hours of walk, we stop for lunch mid-day.
-The afternoon's walk is generally shorter and we usually arrive at our destination in time for afternoon tea.
+The afternoon’s walk is generally shorter and we usually arrive at our destination in time for afternoon tea.
 The rest of the afternoon can be spent exploring the village, to wash your clothes or simply relaxing with a good book.
 On some days, we will arrive at our destination by lunchtime and the entire afternoon will be free.
-After dinner, the evening will often be spent playing cards and reliving the day's adventures, before heading off to bed for a well-earned sleep.
+After dinner, the evening will often be spent playing cards and reliving the day’s adventures, before heading off to bed for a well-earned sleep.

-What gear will I need?
+What gear and equipment will I need for Kyajo Ri Climbing?

 - Long-sleeved shirts